1/31/12

 The variation from ground beef is an improvement because it brings a little more bite to the party.
 Also, since we love braised beef shoulder roast, we’re thinking the machaca style treatment will bring more beefiness to the dish.
 And, what guy doesn’t want to bring more beefiness to his dish.
 Conversely, what dish doesn’t like more beefiness.
 But, enough of the double entendres.

 Speaking of dishes, enter dear Daisy Martinez.
 She’s to Puerto Rican cuisine what Bayless and Kennedy are to Mexican.
 From Daisy we get that culinary staple, sofrito.
 Per herself, ”This is the one indispensable, universal, un-live-withoutable recipe.”
-(Click this to see her recipe.)
 From that we prepared a blend of onions, cilantro, culantro, garlic, aje dulce sweet peppers, mild long green frying peppers, and tomatoes.
 We found some dried hoja santa leaves at our nearby Mexican market and tossed in a few of those leaves.
 That pureed blend we added to the basic chili con carne sauce recipe.
 We browned the beef in oil, set the browned beef aside, then infused it with annatto before adding in chopped onions, minced garlic, cumin, chili powder, paprika, and Mexican oregano.
 Instead of store boughten chili powder, we pureed toasted deseeded guajillo chilies.
 You can also mix and match from a wide variety of dried Mexican chilies.
 There is a whole world of chilies in the Mexican kitchen.
 (Here is a quick reference.)
 Also, we have some good Korean and Middle Eastern chilies and freely add them in when chilies are called for, regardless of what region the recipe comes from.
 Fusion, n'est-ce pas?
 Or, like, you don’t have to only cook Chinese food in a wok, do you?

 So here it is.
 A soft tortilla de nopal filled with machaca style chili con carne.
 To serve you could butter the tortilla first, perhaps an optional schmeer of refried beans, a bed of shaved iceberg lettuce, then fill with the machaca.
 Top with grated cheddar or cheso blanco, some chopped hard cooked egg.
 Finely diced white onion, chopped cilantro leaves to top it off.